pwaring/technical-talks/ansible-git/slides.md

   - Old days: edit files on each server, manual package installation
   - Boring, repetitive, error-prone
   - Computers are good at this sort of thing
+  - Automate using shellscripts - doesn't scale
-  - Write a playbook/manifest and let software do the rest
+  - Create configuration file and let software do the rest
   - Less firefighting, more tea-drinking

+## Terminology

+  - Managed node: Machines (physical/virtual) managed by Ansible
+  - Control machine: Runs the Ansible client
+  - Playbook/manifest: Describes how a managed node is configured
+  - Agent: Runs on managed nodes

 ## Ansible